vikendu/weather-app-gps-and-search/README.md

 # weather-app-gps-and-search
-this app uses open weather's api to get weather by either using the gps co-ordinates or by name, this app implements INTENT and HTTP asynchronous Client.
+This app uses open weather's api to get weather by either using the gps co-ordinates or by name, this app implements INTENT and HTTP asynchronous Client.
 Use your own API key.
-You can get free API key on openweather.com This app requires Location permission.
+You can get free API key on openweathermaps.com This app requires Location permission.

-Known Bugs:
+Bugs:
-Back button is thrown out of whack.
-GPS doesn't always lock.
+You tell me.(With logs, please!)

 Next up:
 Location from Mobile towers instead of GPS.
-Back button function.
+Using custom API key.
+Live background.
+Recent Cities.